metabolomicsworkbench/MetENPAppyter/README.md

 2. appyter --profile=biojupies --host=123.249.124.012 --port=8080 MetENP_Appyter.ipynb <br/>
 3. open the browser link that the above appyter command gives (i.e., http://123.249.124.012:8080)<br/>

+In the vignettes folder, sample html files for the view of the submission and execution pages for study ST000915 are provided.
+Once the notebook has executed, the user can save it as a jupyter notebook (.ipynb) file or html file.

 ## Detailed instructions

 The syntax of paths is for linux/unix operating system.
 It can be adjusted for Windows.